webix-hub/docs/data/desktop/sidebar.md

 [https://github.com/webix-hub/components](https://github.com/webix-hub/components) components.
 }}

 Sidebar menu can be collapsed into a navigation bar with only icons of the menu items visible.
-On hovering an icon, a popup with the related item is shown with its subitems.
+On hovering an icon, a popup with the related item is shown with its sub-items.

-On clicking a Sidebar menu item, either the related content is shown in the right part of the screen or selectable subitems are displayed.
+On clicking a Sidebar menu item, either the related content is shown in the right part of the screen or selectable sub-items are displayed.

 <br>